-Children are provided with a piece of fruit and either water or milk, whilst taking account of individual ethical or medical requirements.
+We ask parents to provide a piece of fruit or vegetable as snack, and we provide either water or milk whilst taking account of individual ethical or medical requirements.
 We do a ‘rolling snack’ which means that four children at a time sit at our snack table with an adult and enjoy preparing their food by using real knives and wooden chopping boards to cut up their choice of fruit.
 We encourage them to talk and learn about healthy eating, food hygiene, and safety when using tools and knives.
 At Little Owls we make snacks and meals a social time at which children and adults eat together, which also encourages learning from peers and adults.

 We request that each child brings their own water bottle (with their name on) and we encourage them to drink their water on a regular basis.
 Water is always accessible to the children.

 Little Owls is a nut free zone so we request that no child brings any foods containing nuts.